Data-Driven Resilience Assessment against Sparse Sensor Attacks: Introduction

-Several recent studies have explored data-driven approaches to enhancing the resilience of control systems against attacks, demonstrating effective methods for detecting and/or identifying them.
-For instance, the papers \cite{2023TACShi,2025ECCTeixeira,2025TCS-ILi,2021TCYBLi} present conditions and algorithms for detecting and identifying sensor attacks based on attack-free data.
+Several recent studies have explored data-driven approaches to enhancing the resilience of control systems against attacks, demonstrating effective methods for detecting and/or identifying attacks.
+For instance, the papers \cite{2023TACShi,2025ECCTeixeira,2025TCS-ILi,2021TCYBLi} provide conditions and algorithms for detecting and identifying sensor attacks from attack-free data.
 The papers \cite{2020TII,2025AutomaticaChen} address the detection and identification problem against actuator attacks based on attack-free data.
 The data-driven attack detection problem against both sensor and actuator attacks is treated in \cite{2021L-CSSPasquialetti}.
 Furthermore, the paper \cite{2026TACLygeros} investigates the secure data reconstruction procedure under data manipulation, employing a behavioral approach.
-All of these studies investigate data-driven defense strategies, while some papers \cite{2024CCTASasahara,2023CDCSasahara,2023ACCTopcu,2021ACCProutiere} consider adversarial methodologies targeting data-driven controllers, showing that an attacker can inject false data to degrade performance or even destabilize the system.